AlexGilleran/jsx-control-statements/README.md

 </IfComponent>
 ```
 The error will be "Cannot read property 'title' of undefined", because React will evaluate the body of the custom
 component and pass it as "children" property to it.
+The only workaround is to force React into lazy evaluation by
+wrapping the statement in a function.

 This is the reason why conditionals must be implemented in pure JS. *JSX-Control-Statements* only adds the
 syntactic sugar to write conditionals as component, while it transforms this "component" to a pure JS expression.

+See [Alternative Solutions](#alternative-solutions) for a more detailed comparison and pure JS solutions.

 ## Installation
 As a prerequisite you need to have [Babel](https://github.com/babel/babel) installed and configured in your project.